 Raw sewage includes human waste, among several other pollutants.
 Bacteria and pathogens have detrimental effects to our health.
 Sanitary sewer overflows can result in numerous diseases.
 Raw Sewage cleanup requires proper management of sewage damage disposal which contain strains of gram-negative bacteria like E. coli and Salmonella.
-Carpets must be steam cleaned and sanitized after contacting raw sewage.
 Professional contractors and city employees involved in the raw sewage cleanup are at risk of chronic illnesses.
 The exposure to allergens, endotoxins, chemicals and toxic gases are unavoidable.
 Public health, is at risk of disease brought by raw sewage from sanitary sewer overflows.

 Sanitary Sewer Repair Costs